 Note that during this workshop you may or may not be working exclusively with Judy, but also with her staff and certified instructors, as appropriate.
-If you do not complete all four guilts during the Phase 2 training course, you will need to take the work
+If you do not complete all four quilts during the Phase 2 training course, you will need to take the work home and finish them before we will finalize your Certification and you receive all of the program benefits.

-As a contracted service to the Quilt Shop, this is professional home and finish them before we will finalize your Certification and you receive all of the program benefits. courtesy that becomes your responsibility as an instructor.
-If you are interested in being an instructor and willing to take on a leadership and guidance role, along with being accountable WHAT IS TEACHING ALL ABOUT? to other businesses for your actions and conduct, you will be Since I started the program, I have had many people come to me successful and a teaching career may be an excellent fit for you.
-If and express interest in the program.
-I have learned a lot about why you really just enjoy making quilts and want to work on your own different people are interested and based on these conversations. projects instead of others, then pursuing a national instructor I have developed a list of guestions that I believe everyone should position, might not be the best fit.
-It is something you need to ask themselves before they determine that pursuing this program decide for yourself. is the right path for them.
+WHAT IS TEACHING ALL ABOUT?

+Since I started the program, I have had many people come to me and express interest in the program.
+I have learned a lot about why different people are interested and based on these conversations, I have developed a list of questions that I beileve everyone should ask themselves before they determine that pursuing this program is the right path for them.

-First, what is the reason you would like to teach, and does it align with performing the various duties in the list below on a regular basis (at least one weekend a month)?
+► First, what is the reason you would like to teach, and does it align with performing the various duties in the list below on a regular basis (at least one weekend a month)?